mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 <!-- A key strategy of AT used to locate learning happening in an environment, is via the identification of contradictions between different elements of the activity systems and subsequent study of how these contradictions are resolved (Engeström and Sannino, 2010).
 I plan to use my journal and participant interviews to identify key moments of contradictions and resolution to study in greater detail using the range of data available.
 I am also inspired by the work of Oliver and Pelletier (2006)who employed contradictions between systemic elements to create a coding scheme used to interpret video data in a study on game based learning. -->

+### Analysis of Journal and Teaching Resources

+The process of analysis of journal notes and resulting resources required a different approach from that of video data.

+#### Overall Rational and Approach

+The quantity of data prevented extensive and detailed coding using a grounded thematic analysis.

+Notes were used in the following ways:

+- as a reflective tool after sessions
+- as a note pad to plan resource creation
+- as a sketch pad to explore the relationship between Concepts being explored and existing game making frameworks
+- as a

+The process of refining this reflection into learning and teaching resources was complex and iterative.
+The following paragraph illustrates the process using a case study?
+[PERHAPS LOOK AT THE ELEMENTs OF A GAME DIVISION? - FINAL DESTINATION - SPACE, MECHANICS, POLISH]

+Rather than taking a grounded approach which would take too long given the quantity of data, this data was analysed using 3 planes of sociocultural activity.
+The rationale for this is as follows:

+ - RQx addresses the formation of a game-making community.
+This process is co-constituted by planners, facilitators, parents and children.
+This dynamism and dialogue can be captured in this framwork.
+ -

 ### Video Coding - Analysis of Data

 I am guided by approaches which use video to develop both in-depth thematic analysis and broader narratives such as case studies [@derry_conducting_2010].
 I use a variant of discourse analysis to explore interactions of participants captured on video recordings.
 Mercer and colleagues identify discourse analysis as a loose associations of methods to support linguistic analysis of interactions to identify emergent patterns [@mercer_methods_2004].
 While a common pattern in classroom interactions is that of IRF, initiation (teacher), response (student) and follow up (teacher) [@sinclair_towards_1975] , the inherent assumption that a teacher will be leading an activity will not consistently be appropriate for my study; although at times a parent may take this role.
 Other discourse analysis frameworks that take a sociocultural approach [@lyle_investigation_1993; @phillips_beyond_1985], and specifically those from project focused studies [@hmelo-silver_facilitating_2008; @moje_maestro_2001] allow more detailed treatment of the incorporation of tools and cultural artefacts into a collective discourse.